 Transgender people may be gender non-conforming, meaning that they adopt customs and habits that are not typically associated with their assigned birth sex.
 That is, they may express their gender identity through the way they talk, act, dress, style their hair, and other behaviors.
 Choosing a new name that better suits one’s gender identity is common, too.
 Some transgender people, though not all, elect to undergo medical treatments that change their bodies to make them more compatible with their gender identity.
 Treatments can include hormone therapy, surgery, and other interventions.

 Gender Identity vs. Sexual Orientation

-The term transgender does not describe a person’s romantic and sexual preferences.
+The term transgender does not describe a person’s romantic or sexual preferences.
 That’s because gender identity is not the same as sexual orientation.
 The latter term is used to describe a person’s innate preference for romantic or sexual relationships with men, women, or both sexes.
-Heterosexual (“straight”) people are attracted to members of the opposite sex.
+For example, heterosexual (“straight”) people are attracted to members of the opposite sex.
 Homosexual people (gays and lesbians) are attracted to people of the same sex.
 Bisexual people are attracted to both men and women.
 Transgender people may be straight, gay or lesbian, or bisexual.

 Transgender vs. Intersex

 While these terms are often confused, they do not mean the same thing.
 A transgender person is typically born with a body that has unambiguous sexual characteristics (either male or female) but they don’t match the person's gender identity.
 By contrast, an intersex person is born with a body that is not clearly male or female.
 For instance, a baby with male chromosomes may have genitals and other sexual characteristics that appear female.
 The opposite can be true of babies born with female chromosomes.
 In some cases, an intersex person’s reproductive anatomy may combine male and female characteristics.
 Between one in 1,500 and one in 2,000 babies are born with a mix of sexual characteristics.